vatistasdimitris01/THE-QBIT/README.md

 3.  **Add Environment Variables to Vercel:**
     *   In your Vercel project settings, go to the **Environment Variables** tab.
     *   Add the `API_KEY`, `CSE_API_KEY`, and `CSE_ID` with their corresponding values.
-    *   Ensure the type is "Secret".
+    *   Ensure you have also connected the Vercel KV store as described above.

 4.  **Redeploy:**
     *   Go to the **Deployments** tab and trigger a new deployment.
 Vercel will now use the Vite preset to correctly build and deploy your application.